 Amazon has B2C marketplace business model wherein vendors sign up and list their goods for sell and end-users who are consumers sign up in order to purchase them.

 C2C is symmetric to P2P wherein end-users connect with other end-users to engage and do business.

 Why Marketplace based Business Model is the best for startups?

-Primary reason why marketplace business model works for startups is due to it’s inventory lite model.
+Primary reason why marketplace business model works for startups is due to it’s capability of supporting inventory lite business model.
 It is also called zero waste as it has zero inventory and almost zero to little overhead.
 You can literally run your startup virtually without any office space, warehouse or sales office.
 Both the sellers and buyers sign up and meet on your online marketplace platform and conduct business there.
 Alibaba’s immense popularity was mainly credited to the high demand of Chinese products in the rest of the world and it being a marketplace where it did not have the burden of having any inventory at all.

 Inventory cost is a significant factor and consumes a lot of startup working capital that becomes almost zero or negligible in marketplace based business models.

 Amazon is another big company that has marketplace based business model although no longer inventory-lite.
 New startups generally tend to copy popular business models of other successful startups.
 And since majority of successful startups and big companies today in the digital segment are based on marketplace business model, it becomes easy and convenient for new and upcoming startups to pick it up.